BitEscrow/escrow-sdk/README.md

 This should spin up an isolated `regtest` version of Bitcoin core (which comes packaged with the repo), and run a flurry of methods which exercise the entire protocol.
 The full end-to-end test is located in `test/src/tests/e2e.test.ts`.

-Over the next two weeks, we'll be adding more concrete examples using the `EscrowClient`, plus opening our escrow server to public beta on `testnet` and `mutinynet`.
+Over the next month, we'll be adding more concrete examples using the `EscrowClient`, plus opening our escrow server to public beta on `testnet` and `mutinynet`.

 Please stay tuned!